Marvin-Brouwer/FluentSerializer/doc/act/setup-act.md

 This is a guide to  make you able to run the github actions locally.

-# Windows
+# WSl

-Use the wsl2 for windows.
+To make it a consistent experience for everyone this guide uses `wsl2` for windows users.
 Make sure you [enable wsl in windows](https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) (the article is for 10 but it probably works for 11 too).

 ```txt